Priyanka-sharma181/Chatbot-Development-Guide/docs/source/media_support.rst

 Multimedia Support
 =======================

-In the previous section of the `user interaction guide <advance_bot.rst>`, we explored how to customize the starter kit and implement our own logic to create more advanced bots.
+In the earlier part of the `advanced bot guide <advance_bot.rst>`, we delved into customizing the starter kit and implementing personalized logic to develop sophisticated bots.

-Altough the document guided you on how to use buttons and handle user interaction, you can do more with chatbots.
-You can create functions that sends images, videos, templates, audio and more.
+While the guide demonstrated the utilization of buttons and managing user interactions, the potential of chatbots extends beyond.
+You have the flexibility to create functions for sending a variety of media types, such as images, videos, templates, audio, and more.

-Just like we sent the buttons to user.
+Similar to how we sent buttons to users, now you can enhance your bot's engagement by implementing and updating functions to deliver diverse media content.
+Utilize `SwiftChat APIs <https://documenter.getpostman.com/view/20587790/UyrGCuhH#987a7057-0b03-4d03-8d8f-c0296793c6b9>`_ to grasp how to send media and handle user interactions seamlessly.